Spice and Ice and Everything Nice

 Sasuke shakes his head and sighs again.
 "He hates me.
 That much is obvious.
 Why else would he be in such a rush to join that idiot's family?"

 Karin sighs and rolls her eyes as she sits down next to him.
+She neglects to remind him that technically it is her extended family, too, albeit too distantly to quantify with any certainty.
 "What happened?"

 "We were just talking," Sasuke says and she doesn't need her ability to see how upset he is.
 His tone screams frustration and anger, but his posture is weary and closed off as if it were an inward issue.
 "He said he wanted to marry the idiot's daughter and I said all right.
 And then he said he wanted to join her family book and I asked why, but he insisted.
 We started arguing and I..."